 - A course-intensive programme (in which the coursework component makes up a substantial portion of the degree) that prepares students for, and eases the passage into dissertation research,

-- Rather than a one-size-fits-all curriculum, the provision of flexibility, choice and focus through a programme that offers both core courses as well as four concentrations (Learning & Motivation, Curriculum & Teaching, Educational Leadership & Change and Technologies & Technology-Mediated Learning Environments),
+- Rather than a one-size-fits-all curriculum, the provision of flexibility, choice and focus through a programme that offers both core courses as well as four concentrations (Learning and Motivation, Curriculum and Teaching, Educational Leadership and Change and Technologies and Technology-Mediated Learning Environments),

 - Both extended (i.e. 12 week) and compressed (two weeks intensive in inter-semester) course delivery, ensuring that the coursework component can be completed within one-and-a half years (full-time) and two years (part-time), and that the necessary content and research capacities for the dissertation component have already been built up by the time the final course is completed, so that the degree can be realistically finished within three or three-and-a-half years, and

 - A capstone project in the form of a dissertation that demonstrates students' mastery of the skills of rigorous and in-depth research into their professional context and a specific aspect of their practice, and provides original insight and improvement in practice.

 - You must hold a Bachelor's and Master's degree with good grades from an approved university which we judge to be of satisfactory standing, plus at least four years' relevant experience in Education or a related field.

 - If you do not possess an approved Master's degree, you may be considered if your general education, scholarship, training and experience are deemed suitable for the course and if you are deemed as well qualified as those who are able to satisfy the normal entrance requirements.
 Such applicants would be considered on an individual basis, taking into account a portfolio of work and any publications.

 - You may, in addition, be required to pass an approved English language test at a specified level and other tests prescribed by the Institute as a condition of administration for the degree.